stnleey/flox/docs/components/trade_event.md

 - Represent a single trade tick
 - Indicate direction with `isBuy`
-- Dispatch itself to subscribers like strategies or metrics collectors
+- Delivered to subscribers via the trade bus

 ## Memory Optimization